top of page

 BIO | KAMILLE D. WHITTAKER

-Kamille D. Whittaker is an Atlanta-based journalist and a professor of journalism and digital media at Clark Atlanta University, where she is the Journalism sequence coordinator and Faculty Adviser for The Panther Newspaper and the Communication Arts Journal.
+Kamille D. Whittaker is an Atlanta-based journalist, non-profit newsroom leader, and a professor of journalism and digital media at Clark Atlanta University, where she is the Faculty Adviser for The Panther Newspaper and the Communication Arts Journal.

 Previously, she served as managing editor of Atlanta magazine.

-In 2020, she co-founded Canopy Atlanta, an award-winning, community-led digital publication and journalism training nonprofit.
-She directs Canopy's Fellowship program alongside Canopy staff and in collaboration with Atlanta's journalism community.
+In 2020, she co-founded Canopy Atlanta, an award-winning, community-led publication and journalism training nonprofit.
+She has directed Canopy's Fellowship program alongside Canopy staff and in collaboration with Atlanta's journalism community since its founding.

 Immediately following, she worked in the same capacity with the D.C.-based Heldref Publications (now Taylor & Francis), an academic publisher of 40 humanities and scientific journals and The Washington Post in conjunction with Newsweek magazine (formerly WPNI) for the Metro, Education and Health desks, before returning to the Black Press via the National Newspaper Publishers Association (NNPA) as a National Correspondent.